atom/atom/docs/customizing-atom.md

 make customizations.
 You have full access to Atom's API from code in this file.
 If customizations become extensive, consider [creating a package][create-a-package].

+You can open this file in an editor from the _Atom > Open Your Init Script_ menu.

 This file can also be named _init.js_ and contain JavaScript code.

 ### styles.css

-If you want to apply quick-and-dirty personal styling changes without creating an entire theme that you intend to distribute, you can add styles to _styles.css_ in your _~/.atom_ directory.
+If you want to apply quick-and-dirty personal styling changes without creating an entire theme that you intend to publish, you can add styles to _styles.css_ in your _~/.atom_ directory.

+You can open this file in an editor from the _Atom > Open Your Stylesheet_ menu.

 For example, to change the color of the highlighted line number for the line that contains the cursor, you could add the following style to _styles.css_: